winstonhenke/Salesforce/README.md

 ### Declarative Development

-Salesforce really pumps the use of "declarative development" using their "metadata-driven architecture"
+Salesforce really pumps the use of declarative development using their "metadata-driven architecture"

 - Basically point and click > custom/imperative code
   - Hard to argue against not re-inventing the wheel as much as I hate point and click development